 NLF: Boards must be aware that approved education and training courses that may be provided as part of the Veterans Reemployment Program include, but are not limited to, those available through the Workforce Innovation and Opportunity Act (WIOA) adult, dislocated worker, and youth programs.

-NLF: Boards must ensure that these education and training courses:

-focus on providing a participant with useful workplace skills most likely to lead to gainful employment; and provide instruction in workforce skills appropriate for veterans with disabilities, as required by Texas Labor Code §316.001(b).
+NLF: Boards must ensure that these education and training courses focus on providing a participant with useful workplace skills most likely to lead to gainful employment and provide instruction in workforce skills appropriate for veterans with disabilities, as required by Texas Labor Code §316.001(b).

 LF: Boards may individualize education and training courses based on any physical or intellectual limitations of the participant.